pit-ray/win-vind/.github/ISSUE_TEMPLATE/draft-for-pull-request.md

 ---
 name: Draft for pull request
-about: You can ask for duplicates or architectures, etc. before working on a pull request.
+about: You can check for duplicates or architectures, etc. before working on a pull request.
 title: "[PR-Draft] _REPLACE_WITH_TITLE_"
 labels: ''